JAlcocerT/JAlcocerT/content/blog/ai-t3-chat.md

 ```

+In this case, the vibe coding journey starts from this repository, so no need for the initial prompt.

 And on the recent [Audio with AI Post](https://jalcocert.github.io/JAlcocerT/audio-recap/), I was supposed to create a [Speech rater with FastAPI](https://github.com/JAlcocerT/py-speech-rater) that superseeds the [previous streamlit version](https://github.com/JAlcocerT/Streamlit-Speech).

 But I got an improvement of [my yt audio workflow](https://jalcocert.github.io/JAlcocerT/audio-recap/#conclusions) instead.